AITC Mobile Workshops

-Visit Fort McDowell Enterprises and experience the Yavapai Nation.
-Learn how the Tribe established its citrus orchards and pecan fields and how Fort McDowell integrated agritourism into its farming enterprise.
-While on site, you will enjoy a farm-to-table experience and see how orchards can be a photographer’s dream.
-You will also tour the Yavapai Nation Cultural Center and Museum and learn how the Tribe converted the once church, into a facility that houses the most intricate Yavapai baskets.
-You will also visit Fort McDowell Adventures and experience a distinctive adventure activity in the midst of the scenic Sonoran Desert.
-Options include a tour of Rosa’s Ranch, a visit to the horseback riding/stalls, or a Segway or Green Zebra excursion.
-The mobile workshop also includes a lunch at the We-Ko-Pa Saguaro Grill and tour of the We-Ko-Pa’s award-winning golf courses.
-Finally, you will visit the RV Park before returning to the We-Ko-Pa Casino Resort.
+Experience the Yavapai Nation with Fort McDowell Enterprises and learn how the Tribe established its citrus orchards and pecan fields and how Fort McDowell integrated agritourism into its farming enterprise.
+During the mobile workshop, participants will enjoy a farm-to-table experience and also see how these orchards are a photographer’s dream.
+The program also includes a tour of the Yavapai Nation Cultural Center and Museum and an adventure into the scenic Sonoran Desert with Fort McDowell Adventures.
+Choices include a tour of Rosa’s Ranch, a visit to the horseback riding stalls or a Segway or Green Zebra excursion.
+The mobile workshop concludes with lunch at the We-Ko-Pa Saguaro Grill and tours of the We-Ko-Pa’s RV Park and the Tribes award-winning golf courses.

 Verde Valley / Montezuma Castle – M2

-Antelope Canyon Tour – M3 (Sponsored by Navajo Nation Parks & Rec)
+Antelope Canyon Tour – M3 (Sponsored by Navajo Nation Parks & Recreation)

 Depart We-Ko-Pa Casino Resort en route to the Scottsdale airport, where you will board a small plane to Page, Arizona.
-After the flight over Marble Canyon and Horseshoe Bend, participants will visit Antelope Slot Canyon for a guided tour of colorful sandstone walls & features.
-Enjoy lunch at the Antelope Marina followed by a 20-minute helicopter ride to Tower Butte where you will enjoy spending time on the Butte.
-Depart back to Scottsdale for your return to the We-Ko-Pa Casino Resort by 6:30 p.m.
+After the flight over Marble Canyon and Horseshoe Bend, participants will visit Antelope Slot Canyon for a guided tour of colorful sandstone walls.
+Enjoy lunch at the Antelope Marina followed by a 20-minute helicopter ride to Tower Butte where you will enjoy some time on the Butte.

-Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation.
-The Navajo Nation is comprised of essentially private lands; therefore, all non-Navajo travelers and visitors must abide by and comply with the laws, regulations, and policies promulgated by the Navajo Nation Government, including those governing Navajo Tribal Parks, Monuments, and recreation areas.
-As you visit the Navajo Tribal Parks, we ask that you keep our Mother Earth clean and place all debris and trash in the trash receptacles.
-Their Mission is to protect, preserve and manage tribal parks, monuments and recreation areas for the perpetual enjoyment and benefit of the Navajo Nation – the spectacular landscapes, buttes, canyons, clean air, diversity of plants and wildlife, and areas of beauty and solitude.
+Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation, including the internationally renowned Antelope Canyon.
+As privately managed and operated lands, all non-Navajo travelers and visitors must abide by and comply with the laws, regulations, and policies promulgated by the Navajo Nation Government, including those governing Navajo Tribal Parks, monuments, and recreation areas.
+Navajo Parks And Recreation mission is to protect, preserve and manage tribal parks, monuments and recreation areas for the perpetual enjoyment and benefit of the Navajo Nation – the spectacular landscapes, buttes, canyons, clean air, diversity of plants and wildlife, and areas of beauty and solitude.

-*This workshop may not return in time for the opening reception scheduled for 6-7:30 p.m.
+*Note: Good walking shoes and a light jacket recommended on this tour.
+Snacks will be provided.
+Additionally, this workshop may not return in time for the AITC opening reception scheduled for 6-7:30 p.m.